6 Surf Tips To Find & Surf Better Waves

 If you followed tip #1, you are already sitting near the peak, waiting for your next wave.
 Because each wave breaks differently, especially on beach breaks, you still need to position yourself for your take-off at the proper spot: right on the peak.

-This tip is often underrated by beginner-intermediate surfers.
+Beginner-intermediate surfers often underrate this tip.
 Taking off on the highest, steepest, most powerful part of the wave is what sets you up properly for your first manoeuvre.
 During your next surf session, notice where the best surfers do their take off.
 Their approach is always calculated to get plenty of speed and power.

 illustration-do-take-off-at-the-peak